i-bee01/i-bee01/README.md

 - ⚡ Fun facts: - Coding aside.. sports is my escape, particularly football & I geek out on anime (or in general, most things with good storytelling)
 -  📫 How to reach me: ibee2k12@gmail.com; https://www.linkedin.com/in/iberedem-umoh/

-# Skills/Tech Stack
+## Skills/Tech Stack

-# 🎓Education
+## 🎓Education
-- Diploma in Software Engineering from BrainStation
+- Diploma in *Software Engineering* from BrainStation
-- Professional Certificate in Data Analytics from BrainStation
+- Professional Certificate in *Data Analytics* from BrainStation
 - Bachelor of Science, Mechanical Engineering from the University of Saskatchewan
 - Bachelor of Arts, Business Economics from the University of Saskatchewan
 - Master of Science, Financial Engineering (Current,Part-time)

-# Connect with me
+## Connect with me

-### We are just having fun with technology 🦾
+### We are just having fun with technology 🦾🤖